 This turkey craft came out so cute.
-It was easy to do and my children had so much fun making it.
-It came out so good that her best friend is going to come over to make one instead of going to the class.
+It was easy to do, and my children had so much fun making it.
+It came out so good that her best friend was going to come over to make one instead of going to the class.

-The DIY turkey ended up being a lot cheaper than going to the ceramic studio.
-Only $7.00 for the clay (after using a 50% off coupon at A.C Moore) I already had the paints and glue.
+The DIY turkey was much cheaper than going to the ceramic studio.
+Only $7.00 for the clay (after using a 50% off coupon).
+I already had the paints and glue.
 That beats the $30 per child they were going to charge at the ceramic studio.

 Pen or pencil